 If a god is the choice, it's typically a horned one such as Pan, who embodies all aspects of masculinity and sexuality.
 Women often choose a representation of the triple goddess or Mother.

-Many gods and goddesses make excellent choices, and you can even borrow from and merged their likenesses to form a design that fits your personality.
+Many gods and goddesses make excellent choices, and you can even borrow from and merge their likenesses to form a design that fits your personality.
 For example, Epona is the Celtic horse goddess associated with fertility, while Lenus is a Celtic healing god.
 You can choose one, both, or a combined design to symbolize your efforts toward reproductive health or desire for a healthy baby.

 For the most meaningful tattoo, research and connect with the god or goddess that is most appropriate for your personal needs, situation, and values.

 The sun, moon, and stars make an appealing New Age statement.
 To focus your energy or to encourage meditation, a celestial tattoo is an attractive choice.
 Place this sort of design anywhere you can see it, such as the inner arm, leg, or ankle, and you'll have a useful focal point for prayer, chant, or just everyday inspiration.
 Moon gods and goddesses—or those associated with witchcraft, such as the ancient goddesses Hecate or Isis—are also appropriate, popular choices.
 Depicted in a cameo design with stars and a beaded chain, this makes a beautiful jewelry-style tattoo that any Wiccan lady would be proud to wear.
-Replicate this style in a slave-bracelet hand tattoo, and you'll have a touch of magick right at your fingertips.